CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server.md

 ### Provide Your LDAP Server Information

 To connect to your LDAP server, you need the URI and bind credentials.
 The URI identifies the location of the LDAP server.
 It is comprised of a  FQDN (fully qualified domain name) or IP address, and the port of the LDAP server where the LDAP client can connect.
 For example: https://myldap.mycompany.com or http://192.168.10.2.
 Typically port 389 is used for connection over TCP or UDP.
+In production environments, a secure connection with SSL can be deployed.
+In this case, the port used is typically 636.
+Setting the **Enable SSL** toggle automatically sets the server port to 636.

 ### Specify Your Authentication Method

 Two methods of user authentication are available: anonymous and basic.

 - **Anonymous**: LDAP client does not require any authentication.
 The user can access all resources anonymously.
 This is not commonly used for production environments.
 - **Basic**: (Also called Simple) LDAP client must provide a bind DN and password to authenticate the connection.
 When basic authentication is selected, the distinguished name (DN) is defined using a string of variables.
 Some common variables include: